-Preserving the social history since 1979
+Preserving social welfare history since 1979

 The mission of the CSWA is to collect and preserve documents and personal histories that illuminate the development of social issues and problems in the field of health and welfare in California as well as the answers that have emerged to cope with such problems.
 The Archives are available to researchers, historians, students, developers of social policy, and others and offer the opportunity to examine linkages between the past and present, to learn from history, and to inform understanding of contemporary and future problems and appropriate solutions.
 Relevant items are collected, cataloged, and maintained by the USC Libraries in Special Collections and the Digital Library.